 Each fader can control two independent audio signal paths, A and B. The A and B buttons are used to select the two channel paths.
-Selecting a path will "call" the fader to the Assign panels and its fader assign button will light.
+Selecting a path will "call" the fader to the Assign panels and its fader assign button will light in red.
 Any changes made to the Assign panels will affect the selected path only.
 When switching between the two paths, the indicative displays and fader position change to match the settings of each path.

-The display shows the label associated with the input assigned to the path, or the group number if the path is a group.
+The label in the display is the name associated with the input assigned to the path, or the group number if the path is a group.
 The input labels default to the Port ID but can be changed to a more suitable label using the I/O screens.
 Path A's label is shown in the top half of the display, and path B's label is shown in the bottom half of the display.
-The colour of the display indicates the active path.
-If path A is active, the label will be green.
-If path B is active, the label will be amber.
+If path A is active, the A fader assign button and the label will be lit in green.
+If path B is active, the B fader assign button and the label will be lit in amber.